 Sounds like: "Let's all head to the Michelangelo conference room for the all-hands in five minutes!"

-The new: Today, while the "office" might still be a physical location for certain industries, in some companies it doesn't exist at all.
+The new: What does it mean to work remotely?
+Today, while the "office" might still be a physical location for certain industries, in some companies it doesn't exist at all.
 The office may now refer to any number of remote workers in home offices (or shared work spaces), who see one another more regularly on video chats than in real life.
 Or it's a combination of both physical and virtual work environments.
+It all depends on your company's working-from-home guidelines.

 For many knowledge workers, remote work is now becoming the standard while office locations become meeting spaces where people convene only when they need to work together in person.
 This makes sense because hiring remote workers opens your company to a wider pool of talent (anyone with an Internet connection) at less overhead cost (no office space needed).